-5.5 Zero Subject Enrolment/Deferment of study
+5.5 Deferment of study

-- 5.5.1 Students are not allowed to have zero subject registration in any semester without prior approval from the programme offering department.
-Students failing to get prior approval for zero subject enrolment (i.e. taking zero subject in a semester) will be regarded as having unofficially withdrawn from the programme.
-Students who have been approved for zero subject enrolment (i.e. taking zero subject in a semester) are allowed to retain their student status and continue using campus facilities and library facilities.
-Any semester in which the students are allowed to take zero subject enrolment will nevertheless be counted towards the total period of registration.
-Students will be responsible for ensuring that they complete their studies within the total period of registration.
-A fee for retention of study place will be charged. - 5.5.2 Students may apply for deferment of study if they have a genuine need to do so such as illness or posting to work outside Hong Kong.
+- 5.5.1 Students may apply for deferment of study if they have a genuine need to do so such as illness or posting to work outside Hong Kong.
 Approval from the department offering the programme is required.
-The deferment period will not be counted towards the total period of registration. - 5.5.3 Application for deferment of study from students who have not yet completed the first year of a full-time programme will only be considered in exceptional circumstances. - 5.5.4 Where the period of deferment of study begins during a stage for which fees have been paid, no refund of such fees will be made.

-5.5.5 Students who have been approved for deferment are not entitled to enjoy any campus facilities during the deferment period.
+The deferment period will not be counted towards the total period of registration. - 5.5.2 Application for deferment of study from students who have not yet completed the first year of a full-time programme will only be considered in exceptional circumstances. - 5.5.3 Where the period of deferment of study begins during a stage for which fees have been paid, no refund of such fees will be made. - 5.5.4 Students who have been approved for deferment are not entitled to enjoy any campus facilities during the deferment period.